 Lives saved with seat belts

-Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more detail).
-An estimated 163 lives may be saved this Labor Day holiday period because vehicle occupants wear their safety belts.
-An additional 99 lives could be saved if everyone wears safety belts.
+Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more details).
+An estimated 180 lives may be saved this Labor Day holiday period because vehicle occupants wear their seat belts.
+An additional 106 lives could be saved if everyone wears seat belts.

-Nationwide, alcohol-impaired fatalities (involving blood-alcohol content of 0.08 g/dL or higher) in 2016 represented 28% of the total traffic fatalities.
-During the Labor Day period, 36% of fatalities involved an alcohol-impaired driver.
+Nationwide, alcohol-impaired fatalities (involving blood-alcohol content of 0.08 g/dL or higher) in 2021 represented 31% of the total traffic fatalities.
+During the Labor Day period, 41% of the fatalities involved an alcohol-impaired driver.
 This chart shows the historic trend of the percent of fatalities involving an alcohol-impaired driver.